 More summer camps are allowing parents to make several payments rather than one lump sum to reserve your child's space.
 Many give you the option of starting payment plans months before summer camp begins.

 This way, your bank account won't take a massive hit right as you pack your child's bags for camp.
 Know what your family budget will allow and make your payments on time.
 If the camp is in high demand, even one late payment could forfeit your child's spot.

-Old-fashioned haggling is a tactic more summer camps are opening up to as families tighten their spending.
-You'll never know if you can knock the price down if you don't ask.
+Old-fashioned haggling is a tactic more summer camps are opening up to as families tighten their spending and more kids spend their summers in their rooms with their smartphones and tablets.
+You'll never know if you can knock the camp's price down if you don't ask.

 Lower the cost of summer camp by signing up months in advance.
 While early bird rates can be a wild card when it comes to the amount of money you can save, we all know every penny counts.
 You'll find early bird discounts as low as $5 at one summer camp or over $100 at another camp running the same amount of days.